What Is A Door?

 35. Blast Proof Door

-Blast proof doors are used in the nuclear powerplants, chemical industries, and facilities where there is a risk for explosion.
-The blast doors are made of steel and have the ability to protect human lives during an explosion.
-Blast doors are also used in banks and in safety deposit lockers.
+Blast-proof doors are used in nuclear power plants, chemical industries, and facilities where there is a risk of explosion.
+The blast-proof doors are made of steel and have the ability to protect human lives during an explosion.
+Blast-proof doors are also used in banks and in safety deposit lockers.

 We have covered all types of doors in this article, I hope you now have enough knowledge about it.